 - Advisory Board recommendations for additional data points are forwarded to the Office for a feasibility study.
-Office staff work closely with all affected data providers to create a written report that documents the following: - o data availability, reliability, quality, and validity - o legal requirements and privacy considerations - o startup and ongoing costs to the Office and to the data providers - any political or other implications that would jeopardize the neutrality of the Office - o in separate sections from each of the affected data providers, their determinations on whether it is feasible to provide the data point - As part of the feasibility study, if the data point is not currently collected and validated by a data provider, local entities that would need to collect and report the new data point to a data provider are given the opportunity to

-- discuss efficient and feasible ways to collect and share the data, as well as the potential challenges of the new data collection. - The Office and representatives from the data providers present the feasibility study results to the Data and Tools Advisory Board.
+Office staff work closely with all affected data providers to create a written report that documents the following: - o data availability, reliability, quality, and validity - o legal requirements and privacy considerations - o startup and ongoing costs to the Office and to the data providers - any political or other implications that would jeopardize the neutrality of the Office - o in separate sections from each of the affected data providers, their determinations on whether it is feasible to provide the data point - The Office and representatives from the data providers submit the feasibility study results to the Data and Tools Advisory Board.
 The Data and Tools Advisory Board determines whether to advance the idea to the Governing Board as a proposal. - The Governing Board discusses the Advisory Board recommendation.
-If all affected data providers agree to provide the data point, and the Governing Board agrees through a vote, the data point is approved. - The Director of Data Programs or designated alternate collaborates with the provider(s) on data definitions and data transfer. - The Office circulates an updated list of P20W data points to all signatories of the Participation Agreement as a courtesy.
+If the Governing Board agrees through a vote, the data point is requested from the applicable data provider(s). - If the request is granted, the Director of Data Programs or designated alternate collaborates with the provider(s) on data definitions and data transfer. - The Office circulates an updated list of P20W data points to all signatories of the Participation Agreement as a courtesy.
 The Office posts the current list of available P20W data points on the C2C website.